samuels410/ibta/doc/api/oauth.md

 ID and client secret.
 To obtain these application credentials, you will need to register your application.
 The client secret should never be shared.

-For Canvas Cloud (hosted by Instructure), you can request a client ID and secret from http://instructure.github.io/ in the Dev Key Signup section.
+For Canvas Cloud (hosted), you can request a client ID and secret from http://instructure.github.io/ in the Dev Key Signup section.

 For open source Canvas users, you can generate a client ID and secret in